cysouw/diathesis/text/c02_structure.md

 b.
 Sie bekommt von ihrem Freund eine Suppe gekocht.
 :::

-A ~~conversive [OBJ › SBJ › PBJ]~~ looks similar to a passive, except that the prepositional phrase is a lexically governed preposition, so it has a more object-like grammatical status.
+{#par:conversive} A ~~conversive [OBJ › SBJ › PBJ]~~ looks similar to a passive, except that the prepositional phrase is a lexically governed preposition, so it has a more object-like grammatical status.
 An example is the verb *empören* 'to appall' [@next a] with the reflexive diathesis *sich empören über* 'to be outraged about' [@next b,c], see [@sec:reflexive-preposition-passive].
 The term conversive is adapted from Kulikov [-@kulikov2011: 380].

 ::: ex
 ~~Conversive [OBJ › SBJ › PBJ]~~